-Cools Companied Dublic Company Company Company & Transportation Goals Supported Public Services-Senior Services & Transportation Needs Addressed Public Services-Senior Services & Transportation Funding CDBG: \$50,000 Description Funding will pay for the cost of operating the Senior Center and prove recreation and van services for Village residents.
-Costs may include wages, fringe benefits, consultants, utility costs, and recreation supper and equipment.
-The purpose of this project is to provide enrichment social contacts among seniors, and link them to the appropriate agent and service providers. lies and Target Date 3/31/2024 Estimate the number and type of families that will benefit from the proposed activities Approximately 100 seniors will receive assistance under this program 1.
-Location Description Village of Depew Planned Activities HUD Matrix Code: 05A Seniors will remain engaged and gain knowledge to assist them in living healthy, happy life. ng a Project Name Boys & Girls Club Target Area Town Wide Goals Supported Public Services-Summer Day Camp, Youth Services Needs Addressed Public Services-Summer Day Camp, Youth Services Funding CDBG: \$23,750 Description Funding will be provided for operating expenses for the Boys & Girls housed at the Alexander Community Center.
-This after-school progra a safe haven providing recreational activities and support for persons ranging from 10 to 18 years of age. am is Target Date 3/31/2023 Estimate the number and type of families that will benefit from the proposed activities Approximately 100 people will be assisted.
+Description Funding will pay for the cost of operating the Senior Center and providing recreation and van services for Village residents.
+Costs may include wages, fringe benefits, consultants, utility costs, and recreation supplies and equipment.
+The purpose of this project is to provide enrichment and social contacts among seniors, and link them to the appropriate agencies and service providers.
+Target Date 3/31/2025 Estimate the number and type of families that will benefit from the proposed activities Approximately 150 seniors will receive assistance under this program.
+Location Description Village of Depew Planned Activities HUD Matrix Code: 05A Seniors will remain engaged and gain knowledge to assist them in living a healthy, happy life.
+20 Project Name Police Foot Patrols Target Area Cedargrove Heights Walden Avenue Pine Hill/Genesee St. Sloan Clinton Goals Supported Public Services-Crime Awareness ļ. į Needs Addressed Public Services-Crime Awareness Funding CDBG: \$33,250 Description Community-based Policing program consisting of additional foot and bicycle patrols designed to prevent blighted conditions and rising crime levels in target neighborhoods.
+The goal is to improve the quality of life in all low-moderate neighborhoods in Town.
+Target Date 3/31/2025 Estimate the number and type of families that will benefit from the proposed activities Approximately 18,030 people will benefit in census blocks 101.03(3), 101.02 (1, 2, & 3), 106(1), 100.03(3), 102.02(1), 103(1), 105(3), 104(1 & 2), 107(3), 99(2), 109.01(1), 110(3), 109.02(1,2, & 4) Location Description All HUD low-moderate income neighborhoods in Town. l.

-Planned Activities HUD Matrix Code: 05z
+Planned Activities HUD Matrix Code: 05i

-The Boys & Girls Club will serve the youth of Cheektowaga and provide

-safe after-school programming.
+Additional foot and bicycle patrols are provided for designated neighborhoods.

-13 Project Name Fair Housing Education & Counseling
+21 Project Name Fair Housing Education & Counseling

-Target Area
+Target Area Town Wide

 Goals Supported Housing Counseling

 Needs Addressed Housing Counseling

-Funding :
+Funding CDBG: \$15,000

 Description Local not-for profit will provide fair housing counseling and education to Town residents.
-Revolving loan funds in the amount of \$15000 will be utilized for this activity.

-Target Date 3/31/2024
+Target Date 3/31/2025

 Estimate the number and type of families that will benefit from the proposed activities Approximately 85 households will be assisted.

-Location Description Town-Wide, Villages of Depew (west of Transit Road) and Sloan
+, Location Description Town-Wide, Villages of Depew (west of Transit Road) and Sloan

 Planned Activities HUD Matrix Code: 05J

 Services provided include, but are not limited to the following: assistance to victims of housing discrimination, paralegal counseling to assist in resolving landlord-tenant disputes, providing information on fair housing laws for tenants and landlords, housing/human service referrals, provide fair housing brochures, and execute education presentations or participate in community events.

-14 Project Name Acquisition
+22 Project Name Housing Rehabilitation

-Target Area Pine Hill/Genesee St.
+Target Area Town Wide

-Goals Supported Acquisition/Demolition/Disposition
+Goals Supported Residential Rehabilitation

-Needs Addressed Neighborhood Revitalization-Acquisition/Demolition
+Needs Addressed Residential Rehab - Owner Occupied

-Funding CDBG: \$25,000
+Funding CDBG: \$46,530

-Description Funds will be used to acquire housing units for rehab or demolition and new construction with HOME funds and resale to income-eligible homebuyers.

-Target Date 3/31/2024
+Description Low-interest and no-interest repayment loans, as well as deferred, interest free loans to income qualified low-moderate income homeowners to undertake necessary repairs to their homes including accessibility and emergency concerns.
+CDBG housing rehab for 2024 will be accomplished with entitlement funds and revolving loan funds.